Quality & Originality Is Your Trump Card

 - Free content from article banks or republished RSS feeds

-- Scraped content from other sites
+- Scraped or copied content from other sites

 - Automatically generated pages

 First check your Search Console account to see if you have a warning.
 If you’ve received a notification, creating new, original content should be a priority as your ranking is going to be handicapped until you fix it.